gvenzl/dbpm/README.md

 Database Package Manager (by gvenzl - 2016)

 ## Overview
-Database Package Manager lets you create, distribute and install packages for Databases.
-The idea is to provide similar functionality to package database code just like binaries in Unix environments. dbpm is written in Java, making it easy to run it on any platform and against any Database that complies with the JDBC standard.
+Database Package Manager lets you create, distribute and install packages for databases.
+The idea is to provide similar functionality to package database code just like binaries in Unix environments. dbpm is written in Java, making it easy to run it on any platform and against any database that complies with the JDBC standard.

-The dbpm package format is **NAME-MAJOR.MINOR.PATH-PLATFORM.dbpkg**
+The dbpm package format is **NAME-MAJOR.MINOR.PATCH-PLATFORM.dbpkg**

 **NAME:** Package name
 **MAJOR:** Major version